Not all content is created equal.

 It doesn't matter if it's a blog post, article, video, ebook, etc. It must fix prospects pain first and foremost.
 If it doesn't fix pain for them, it's worthless as an actionable piece of content.
 There are other types of content where you don't need an action (thought leadership, for example), that's where you don't need to fix a specific pain - but to get them to act you must fix pain.

-- You must fix pain for your prospect, for them to engage and care (they're selfish).
+- Fix pain for your prospect, for them to engage and care (they're selfish).

-- When you fix pain, you provide a solution and it creates value for your prospect.
+- When you fix pain, you provide a solution and it creates value for prospect.

 - When you create value, you begin building a relationship with them.

-- When you build a relationship with someone, you begin to slowly earn their trust.
+- When you build a relationship with someone, you begin to earn their trust.

-- When you earn someone's trust, the walls come down and they will act on your call.
+- When you earn trust, the walls come down and they will act on your call.

 Over the years, I came to a realization that you can't build trust.
 You must earn it.
 What you build instead are relationships.
 Relationships bridge the gap between your ideal customer's pain and your solutions, making it inevitable that they will purchase from you.